 ISP agrees to indemnify and hold harmless IIPL, its Customers, and their respective affiliates, directors, officers and employees from and against all taxes, losses, damages, liabilities, costs and expenses, including attorneys’ fees and other legal expenses, arising directly or indirectly from or in connection with (i) any negligent, reckless or intentionally wrongful act of ISP or ISP’s assistants, Consultants, employees, contractors or agents, (ii) any breach by the ISP or ISP’s assistants, Consultants, employees, contractors or agents of any of the covenants contained in this Agreement, (iii) any failure of ISP to perform the Services in accordance with all applicable laws, rules and regulations, or (iv) any violation or claimed violation of a third party’s rights resulting in whole or in part from the IIPL’s use of the Inventions or other deliverables of ISP under this Agreement.

 ISP’s aforesaid release, indemnity and hold harmless obligations, or portions or applications thereof, shall apply to the fullest extent permitted by law, but in no event shall they apply to liability caused by the gross negligence or willful misconduct of IIPL.

-The indemnification obligation set forth in this Section 12 shall survive the termination of this Agreement, howsoever caused, with regard to any indemnified claims arising out of the subject matter of this Agreement.
+Such indemnity shall only be applicable provided such act is proven to be solely due to reasons attributed to ISP.

 Disclaimer and Limitation of Liability